seby-sbirna/Geospatial-analytics-upon-Santiago-de-Chile-household-market-based-on-Zone-and-Area-characteristics/README.md

-## Project Challenge: Predictive and exploratory analytics upon the household market of Santiago de Chile, based on geo-spatial data, zone and area characteristics
+## Predictive and exploratory analytics upon the household market of Santiago de Chile, based on geo-spatial data, zone and area characteristics

 ### **_by Sebastian Sbirna (s190553), Blanca Robledo Diaz (s174437) and Shalaka Patil (s191471)_**
 ---